danielp73/Community-Game-Development-Toolkit/docs/Tutorial-Using-Example-Assets.md

 * Find the CGDT Components --> Player Flying folder in the Project panel
 * Drag Player-Flying to the scene
+* Note: Player-Flying is a player that moves around freely in 3D space.
+Player-Grounded moves only along the ground.

 ## Play the scene!